 100 years ago, a third of the world’s population became sick.
 One of the most disastrous pandemics in human history, the outbreak spread rapidly from nation to nation, infecting people even on remote islands.
 Today some experts believe it killed more people than both World Wars combined.

-But there is one modern clinical solution that’s proving an effective weapon against the flu: telemedicine.
+That’s why many providers are turning to a modern clinical solution that’s an effective weapon against the flu: telemedicine.

-2. Contagion limitation.
 Flu season is driven by contact and contamination.
-In addition to students and coworkers infecting each other, flu patients can infect other patients waiting to be seen for a sprained wrist or hypertension.
+In addition to students, family members and coworkers infecting each other, flu patients can infect other patients waiting to be seen for a sprained wrist or hypertension.
 A study published in Infection Control and Hospital Epidemiology found a rise in flu-like illnesses in children and their families within two weeks of an annual wellness visit to the pediatrician.
 This increase was linked to more than 780,000 additional appointments per year and more than $500 million in healthcare costs.
 Virtual appointments can minimize this kind of contagion and help protect medically fragile patients.

-4. Targeted care.
 Tracking flu outbreaks has become a high-tech science.
 Portable telehealth solutions can help clinicians offer vaccinations and treatment in the regions where they’re needed most.
-If certain populations are especially vulnerable or an area is experiencing a provider shortage or a rapid outbreak, mobile clinics can take virtual care solutions to assisted living centers, elementary schools, disadvantaged neighborhoods and other locales.
+If certain populations are especially vulnerable or an area is experiencing a provider shortage or a rapid outbreak, mobile clinics can take virtual care solutions to assisted living centers, elementary schools, disadvantaged neighborhoods, and other locales.

-5. Provider well-being.
-Just as telemedicine can help patients receive care at home, it can also allow providers to work from home – something immensely useful during flu seasons when many clinicians deal with burnout, long days and stress-weakened immune systems.
+Just as telemedicine can help patients receive care at home, it can also allow providers to work from home – something immensely useful for clinicians dealing with burnout, long days, and stress-weakened immune systems.
 Fatigued or symptomatic providers can treat patients from their home office, getting more rest and speeding up recovery from their own cold or flu.

 Stopping Contagion, Protecting Communities

+Flu season is already underway.
+The months ahead are predicted to be some of the bleakest since the COVID-19 pandemic began.
+Providers are begging everyone to get vaccinations and follow prevention practices whenever possible.
 But it’s not 1918 anymore.
-We now have versatile technologies that can enable clinically advanced care while minimizing risk and contagion.
-Telemedicine offers a quantum leap over standard flu prevention and treatment models – and gives responsible clinicians the power to change the outcome of this flu season.
+We’re not helpless in the face of influenza.
+Today’s telehealth technologies can enable clinically advanced care while minimizing risk and contagion.
+Virtual care offers a quantum leap over standard flu prevention and treatment models – and gives responsible clinicians the power to change flu season outcomes when it’s needed more than ever.